gitboytushar/RBAC-Management-App/README.md

-# Role Based Access Control (RBAC) UI Assignment Project

-I apologize for not meeting the time constraints set for this project.
-As this is my first experience with such a project, I have been learning and developing new skills.
-I have made significant progress and will complete the project as soon as possible to enhance my professional development.
-I appreciate the opportunity to challenge myself and contribute to the development of a useful and modern web application as a RBAC system.
+# Employee Management App • MERN

+I have made significant progress till now and will complete this project as soon as possible.
+This application show cases the mordern and professional user interface designed by me to manage employee data.
+Later on I bring the login functionality and some RBAC system to make this app even more useful.

-## 🎉 Technologies used:
+## 🎉 Technologies used till now:

 - ReactJs
-- TailwindCss
+- Tailwind Css
-- Shadcn/ui
+- Shadcn components

-## 🌱 Technologies planned for Next Update:
+## 🌱 In Progess...
+Technologies to be used:

+- NodeJs
+- Express Js
 - MongoDB
-- ExpressJs
-- NodeJs

 ## ✨ Current features:

-- Provides Clean, Modern and Minimal User interface with Dark Theme.
+- Provides Modern and intuitive user interface.
-- Static sample data Cards grid showing Employees information
+- Sample data cards showing employees dummy information.
-- React Routing to Components with User clicks
-- Active and Inactive State Filter pages
+- Active and Inactive state sections.
-- Fully Responsive Design
+- Fully responsive design.
-- Shadcn Card component for "Add New Card Form"
+- Shadcn based Add New Card Form.
-- Shadcn Tooltip on Status Button on each Cards
+- Shadcn tooltip for employee state button.
-- Custom user interactions and animations on website to improve User Experience
+- Clean animations to improve user experience.

 ## 👨‍💻 Installation